jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

     return unified_user
 ```

 **Evolver:** Elegant.
 But when you fuse contexts, you also merge potential access points.
-How do you prevent 'permission bleed' â where a user gains unintended access in one context just because they have rights in another?
+How do you prevent 'permission bleed' – where a user gains unintended access in one context just because they have rights in another?

 **Fusion:** A critical concern, Evolver.
 My architectural principle is 'least privilege' and 'contextual isolation'.
 Each fused capability is evaluated against a dynamic policy engine that considers the user's explicit permissions in *all* relevant original contexts, plus any new permissions granted specifically for the fused flow.
 It's a granular, capability-based approach rather than a blanket inheritance.